ast-grep/ast-grep.github.io/website/guide/rule-config/utility-rule.md

           # ...
 ```

 ast-grep provides a mechanism to reuse common rules: `utils`.
-A utility rule is a rule defined in the `utils` section of the config file, or defined in a separate global rule file.
+A utility rule is a rule defined in the `utils` section of the config file, or in a separate global rule file.
 It can be referenced in other rules using the composite rule `matches`.
-So the above example can be rewritten to:
+So, the above example can be rewritten as:

 ```yaml
 # define util rules using utils field